Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Results

 where $\Upsilon_*=0.5$ was adopted for the stellar mass-to-light ratio in the 3.6\,$\mu$m band, following the standard assumptions used in SPARC-based analyses \cite{lelli2016sparc,mcgaugh2016radial}.

 Second, the dynamical mass was estimated at the outermost observed point of each rotation curve as

 where $v(R_{\max}^{\mathrm{obs}})$ is the observed rotation velocity at the largest measured radius.
-This quantity represents the standard spherical-equivalent dynamical mass enclosed within the observed extent of the rotation curve.
+This quantity represents the conventional dynamical mass estimate within the observed extent of the rotation curve.
 It should be distinguished from virial halo masses or model-dependent dark matter halo masses often quoted in the literature, which generally refer to larger extrapolated scales.

 Figure~\ref{fig:MLF_vs_Mdyn} compares the LF-inferred mass with the dynamical mass.
-A stable relation is found across the sample.
+A consistent relation is observed across the sample.
 Using the total masses, we obtain

 while the average of galaxy-by-galaxy ratios yields

 with a standard deviation of 0.058 and a median value of 0.658.

 A linear fit constrained through the origin gives